Crescent Almond Flavored Cookies

 A wicker tray of almond crescent cookies.

-Italian Almond Crescent Cookies are a staple for the holidays and weddings because these freshly baked homemade gems are the perfect bite of almond flavor, butter and sugar.
+Crescent Almond Flavored Cookies are an almond flavored Italian treat that's a staple for the holidays and weddings.
+These freshly baked homemade gems are the perfect bite of almond flavor, butter and sugar.

 Ingredients